LeBapt38/dynamicTrainingGNS/README.md

 When you use the method createSuperDataset, you only have to choose two things :
 - The physical **parameters** describing the different objects simulation.
 It is a list of dictionnary of the form : {"young" : , "nu" : , "rho" : , "friction angle" : }
 - the number of points representing the volume used as an obstacle.
+- the path to the data file for the object (.dat or .xyz).
+Let none be the value if you just want to use the boundary as the object.

+Be careful, you have to use the right lua file when you want to put an object in tthe simulation.
+The transformation from data file to vdb for the MPM to work should be automatic.
+I just have to find a way to install pyopenvdb to debbug the system.

 ### The training